timarkh/uniparser-morph/docs/_build/html/_sources/usage.rst.txt

 Settings
 --------

-If you want to use some non-default parameter values, you can assign a value to one of the properties ``Analyzer`` instance or, in some cases, pass a named argument to a function yuo call.
+If you want to use some non-default parameter values, you can assign a value to one of the properties ``Analyzer`` instance or, in some cases, pass a named argument to a function you call.
 These are the most important properties:

 * ``lexFile``: name of the :doc:`lexicon file </lexemes>`.
 Defaults to ``lexemes.txt``.
 * ``paradigmFile``: name of the :doc:`paradigms file </paradigms>`.
 Defaults to ``paradigms.txt``.